 If you’re a lover of orchids, then a visit to the Missouri Botanical Garden is a must.
 Locally known as Shaw’s Garden after founding philanthropist Henry Shaw, this 79-acre garden is home to one of the world’s largest collections of rare and endangered orchids.
 Along with the orchids, you’ll also find over 2,800 plants, a river aquarium with exotic fish, the largest Japanese garden in North America, and the oldest continually operated greenhouse west of the Mississippi River.
 Sitting at the center is the Climatron greenhouse – the first geodesic dome to be used as a conservatory.
 As if that isn’t enough, drive just a few miles away from the botanical garden and you’ll find yourself at an 18,000-sq.-ft. indoor butterfly conservatory that houses nearly 2,000 butterflies.

 Everything is bigger in Texas — or so they say — and so, of course, the Dallas Arboretum and Botanical Garden is no exception to this.
 Boasting seventeen specialty gardens to choose from sprawled across the 66-acre space, the Dallas Arboretum is especially known for its holiday-themed events.
 The crown jewel of events, however, is the Fall Festival in which the gardens use 90,000 pumpkins to create an entire Pumpkin Village and 150,000 fall blooming plants.
 How’s that for big?

 Atlanta Botanical Garden

-Portland Japanese Garden
+Japanese Garden — Portland, Oregon

-Do you have a fabulous Botanical Garden in your city?
+Do you have a fabulous botanical garden in your city?
 Tell us about it in the comments below!